sct/overseerr/docs/extending-overseerr/fail2ban.md

 After installing Fail2ban, the configuration files should be located at `/etc/fail2ban`.
 Make ***copies*** of `jail.conf` and `fail2ban.conf` in the same directoy, replacing the `.conf` extensions with `.local`.

 Next, open `jail.local` in a text editor.
-Add the following jail configuration under `JAILS`:
+Add the following jail configuration:

 ```
 [overseerr]